devopsghazali/aws-gitops-release/README.md

-# AWS DevSecOps GitOps Release Pipeline
+# AWS  GitOps Release Pipeline

 This repo is a hands-on DevOps project for learning how code moves from a Git commit to a secure Kubernetes deployment.